Nature Sound Bathing

 “I started building puppets when I was a kid,” says Noreen Young.
-After attending art college in Toronto, she worked as a professional television puppeteer and producer for CBC, TVO and the Family Channel before launching Almonte’s Puppets Up! festival in 2005.
+After attending art college in Toronto, she worked as a professional television puppeteer and producer for CBC, TVO and the Family Channel before launching Almonte’s Puppets Up! festival from 2005 to 2016.
 As well as coordinating the weekend-long festival, with its 250 volunteers, she also offers puppet-making workshops for small groups.

 $30 per person, including all materials.
 Maximum 20 persons (subject to change without notice)

 $85 per person, including all materials.
 Maximum 8 persons.

 Design a Floral Masterpiece